Nikon Z6III + 20mm 1.8S: A Quiet Walk in the Woods

 About Me

-I’m David Fleet, a British full-time photographer and content creator previously based in the Philippines for a decade before moving back to Scotland in 2026.
-I began my photography journey as a professional landscape photographer in 2008 and have since worked across Asia, Europe, and beyond.
-Over the years I’ve shot with nearly every major camera system — including Fujifilm, Nikon, Canon, Sony, Panasonic, OM System, and Ricoh — always focusing on real-world use rather than lab tests.
+I’m David Fleet, a British photographer and writer based in Scotland.
+I began my photography journey as a landscape photographer in 2008 and have since worked with most major camera systems, including Fujifilm, Nikon, Canon, Sony, Panasonic, OM System and Ricoh.

-I’ve been shooting Nikon since the D600 era and chose the Z system as my full-frame platform of choice thanks to its build quality, ergonomics and outstanding prime lens lineup.
-You can see every Nikon camera and lens I’ve used here in my Nikon Gear Experience Hub.
+I’ve been shooting Nikon since the D600 era and chose the Nikon Z system as my full-frame platform thanks to its ergonomics, excellent image quality and outstanding prime lenses.
+Here’s my complete Nikon gear experience.

 Leave a Comment